m-reza-rahman/jakartaee-kubernetes/monitoring/README.md

-# Jakarta EE Application Server Clustering with Kubernetes
+# Jakarta EE Application Server Monitoring with Kubernetes

-This demo will show how to make application server administration, clustering, auto-scaling, auto-discovery and load-balancing work with Kubernetes deployments.
+This demo will show how to make Kubernetes liveness/readyness probes and monitoring via Prometheus work with MicroProfile Health and Metrics.

 ## Prerequisites